jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 Command building
 ----------------

-As with any Jxls command you can use Java API or Excel markup or XML configuration to define the *Each-command*
+As with any Jxls command you can use Java API or Excel markup to define the *Each-command*

 # Java API usage